Informa: History

+1998 to 2013

-Informa itself was created in 1998 by the merger of IBC Group plc and LLP Group plc.
-Since then Informa has expanded considerably, including a 2004 merger with the publishing company Taylor & Francis and a 2005 acquisition of IIR Holdings, a human capital development company, for £768 million.
+Informa itself was created in 1998 by the merger of IBC Group plc (formerly International Business Communications) and LLP Group plc (publisher of Lloyd's List).
+Since then Informa has expanded considerably, including a 2003 purchase of PJB publisher PJB, 2004 merger with the publishing company Taylor & Francis and a 2005 acquisition of IIR Holdings, a human capital development company, for £768 million.
 In October 2006, the company was approached by Springer Science and Business Media in a takeover bid, but in early November the Informa board rejected the 630p per share offer as too low.

 In early 2007, chairman Richard Hooper announced his retirement in May and, after consulting with major shareholders, the company moved chief executive Peter Rigby to chairman, and managing director David Gilbertson to Rigby's former post.
 Informa explained Rigby's move by the need to maintain management stability, although it generated some controversy because it did not follow the advice of the UK's Combined Code on Corporate Governance.

-On 8 June 2008, The Sunday Telegraph revealed that United Business Media (UBM) had proposed a merger with Informa to create a media group worth over £3 billion.
+On 8 June 2008, The Sunday Telegraph revealed that United Business Media (UBM) had proposed a merger with Informa.
 The talks were confirmed by Informa in a press release that same day, but described as "preliminary".
-Previously on 13 May The Times had reported that the Carlyle Group and Apax Partners were considering bidding for the company.
-On 17 June talks with UBM ended because of the rapid rise in Informa's stock price after the public disclosure of the potential merger.
-On 26 June a private equity consortium consisting of Providence Equity Partners, the Carlyle Group and Hellman & Friedman proposed a takeover bid offering 506 pence per share.
+On 17 June talks with UBM ended.

 In May 2009 the company announced that it would restructure its business to be incorporated in Jersey but tax resident in Switzerland.

-The discontinued domain Informaworld provided subscribers with more than half a million journal articles and 13,000 e-books from all its imprints.
-In June 2011 the journals and e-books transferred to a new website, Taylor & Francis Online.
-Abstracting and indexing databases and bibliographic databases were to move from Informaworld to Taylor & Francis Online at a later date.
+In 2014, Informa was redomiciled in the UK.

-In July 2013, the company announced that Peter Rigby would retire at the end of 2013 to be replaced as CEO by Stephen Carter.
-Also in 2013, Informa acquired the Canadian company Hobby Star Marketing, who ran the Fan Expo Canada and Toronto Comicon comic book conventions.
+In July 2013, the company announced that Peter Rigby would retire at the end of 2013 to be replaced as CEO by Stephen Carter, who was first appointed a non-executive director in 2010.
 Informa has since acquired other conventions and placed them under the auspices of their Fan Expo HQ brand, including Dallas Comic Con and MegaCon.

 In December 2013, Informa acquired the assets of Elsevier Business Intelligence (EBI) from Reed Elsevier.
-The EBI business unit includes such publications as The Pink Sheet, The Gray Sheet, IN VIVO, Start-Up, and the Strategic Transactions database along with a series of notable conferences.
-The EBI assets combined with Scrip, Datamonitor and several other publications formed the newly created Pharma Intelligence division of Informa Business Information.